quadram-institute-bioscience/albatradis/README.md

 __filtered_heatmap.png__: A visual representation of the data in filtered_logfc.csv in PNG format.

-__distance_matrix_dendrogram.png__: A simple dendrogram  (tree) figure in PNG format of the relationships between the conditions, based on the number of shared genes with significant signals.
+__distance_matrix_dendrogram.tre__: A simple dendrogram  (tree) in Newick format of the relationships between the conditions, based on the number of shared genes with significant signals.
+This tree can be visualised in FigTree or any number of different applications.

 __nj_newick_tree.tre__: A neighbour joining tree in Newick format, created from a distance matrix, based on the number of shared genes with significant signals.
 This tree can be visualised in FigTree or any number of different applications.